DJ Casper

-Willie Perry Jr. (born May 31, 1971), best known as DJ Casper, is an American DJ and songwriter.
-Perry Jr. was raised in Englewood, Chicago, and is known as Casper because he almost always wears white clothing on stage.
-He is also known as Mr. C The Slide Man.
+William Perry Jr. (May 31, 1965 – August 7, 2023), better known as DJ Casper (also known as Mr. C the Slide Man), was an American disc jockey.
+Born and raised in Chicago, he was known as "Casper" due to frequently being clad in all white attire on stage.
+He was best known for his 2000 single "Cha Cha Slide".

+Career

-Perry's first hit record, "Casper Slide Pt.
+Perry's first and only hit record, "Casper Slide Pt.
 1" – also known as "Cha Cha Slide" – was created by Perry for his nephew, who worked as a personal trainer at a Bally Total Fitness in 1998.
 After the song grew in popularity as an aerobic exercise at fitness clubs and PE in schools, Casper created a second song in 2000, titled "Casper Slide Pt.
 2", which was picked up by Elroy Smith at Chicago's radio station, WGCI-FM.

 The song became a hit in Chicago in 2004, when the city's M.O.B.
 Records record label became involved as well, helping Perry create a whole compilation album with other Chicago-based artists to promote the dance.
-"Cha Cha Slide" was later picked up by Universal Records.
+"Cha Cha Slide" was later picked up by Universal Records and became a global hit, most notably in the United Kingdom, where it topped the UK Singles Chart in March 2004 and became Britain's third best-selling song of 2004.